Amit Kothari

 This fails.
 Consistently.

 Institutions spend months assembling dream teams that never ship because nobody defined the underlying functions first.
 AI teams need data scientists, ML engineers, and AI architects working alongside business domain experts.
-Most organizations confuse roles with functions and end up with expensive overlap and zero accountability.
-Meanwhile, 87% of tech leaders already can’t find the skilled AI workers they need.
+Most organizations confuse roles with functions and end up with expensive, messy overlap and zero accountability.
+Meanwhile, 87% of tech leaders already struggle to find the skilled workers they need.

 Why most AI teams fail before they start